Bivin & Associates Inc. Sells 108 Shares of Caterpillar Inc. (NYSE:CAT)

-Bivin & Associates Inc. decreased its holdings in shares of Caterpillar Inc. (NYSE:CAT – Get Rating) by 46.0% during the first quarter, HoldingsChannel reports.
+Bivin & Associates Inc. trimmed its position in shares of Caterpillar Inc. (NYSE:CAT – Get Rating) by 46.0% in the 1st quarter, HoldingsChannel.com reports.
 The fund owned 127 shares of the industrial products company’s stock after selling 108 shares during the quarter.
-Bivin & Associates Inc.’s holdings in Caterpillar were worth $28,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Bivin & Associates Inc.’s holdings in Caterpillar were worth $28,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors have also bought and sold shares of the company.
-Crewe Advisors LLC raised its holdings in Caterpillar by 322.6% during the 4th quarter.
-Crewe Advisors LLC now owns 131 shares of the industrial products company’s stock valued at $27,000 after acquiring an additional 100 shares during the period.
+Other hedge funds and other institutional investors have also recently modified their holdings of the company.
+Crewe Advisors LLC raised its stake in shares of Caterpillar by 322.6% during the fourth quarter.
+Crewe Advisors LLC now owns 131 shares of the industrial products company’s stock valued at $27,000 after acquiring an additional 100 shares during the last quarter.
 Nauset Wealth Management.
-LLC purchased a new position in shares of Caterpillar during the 1st quarter valued at $29,000.
-Arcadia Investment Management Corp MI purchased a new position in shares of Caterpillar during the 1st quarter valued at $33,000.
-Sierra Capital LLC purchased a new position in shares of Caterpillar during the 4th quarter valued at $38,000.
-Finally, IMA Wealth Inc. purchased a new position in shares of Caterpillar during the 4th quarter valued at $41,000.
-Institutional investors own 67.44% of the company’s stock.
+LLC bought a new position in Caterpillar in the first quarter worth about $29,000.
+Arcadia Investment Management Corp MI bought a new position in Caterpillar in the first quarter worth about $33,000.
+Sierra Capital LLC bought a new position in Caterpillar in the fourth quarter worth about $38,000.
+Finally, IMA Wealth Inc. bought a new position in Caterpillar in the fourth quarter worth about $41,000.
+67.44% of the stock is owned by institutional investors.

 Insiders Place Their Bets